 Save the Address Book.

-The new address book will now be included in the Address Book list.
+The new address book will now include the new address book.

 Step 2